python-cffi/cffi/doc/source/cdef.rst

 All of the ANSI C *declarations* should be supported in ``cdef()``, and some of C99.
 (This excludes any ``#include`` or ``#ifdef``.)
-Known missing features that are GCC or MSVC extensions:
+Known missing features that are either in C99, or are GCC or MSVC
+extensions:

 * Any ``__attribute__`` or ``#pragma pack(n)``